 We hope you'll also answer these 3 optional questions to contribute to our demographic research.
 These answers will only be included in the anonymous, aggregated answer pool.

 Find out more about how you can maximize your happiness and engagement at work in,

 Interpreting Your Engagement Level

 If your engagement level is 4 or higher, congratulations, you have a high level of emotional commitment to your organization.
 If your score is between 3 and 4, you are considered neither engaged nor disengaged.
-If your score is less than 3, your currently disengaged in your role and should consider taking actions to increase your engagement, or even consider a career change.
+If your score is less than 3, you are currently disengaged in your role and should consider taking actions to increase your engagement, or even consider a career change.

 Interpreting Your Engagement Profile Score